Welcome, Dear Reader

 Contact Rogueliker

-That said, there are hundreds of rogue-infused games out there these days, and there are just two of us.
+Speaking of which, there are hundreds of rogue-infused games out there these days, and there are just two of us.
 So, if you’re a game developer and your game doesn’t appear in a specific toplist, and you genuinely think that it should, let me know and we’ll take a look, time permitting.

 We get far more games than we can ever hope to cover, so no promises.
 Furthermore, this is a game recommendations site, where we will focus on games we like, rather than stuff that we don’t.